-- What is the benefit of opening a virtual restaurant?
+- What are the benefits of opening a VR?

-This program allows you to create new brands and deliver new cuisines to customers, without the risk and expense of opening another physical location.
+VRs can allow you to create new brands and deliver new cuisines to customers without the risk and expense of opening another physical location.

-- What are the requirements for opening a virtual restaurant with Uber Eats?
+- What are the requirements for opening a VR on the Uber platform?

-A virtual restaurant must be run out of an existing kitchen licensed by the state to sell food.
+A VR must be run out of an existing kitchen already licensed to operate the VR in the relevant jurisdiction(s).